 Sally Wilson, Evolution Farm Vets & Jonathan Statham, Bishopton Vets

 Large Animal Practice has changed; have you moved with the times?
 How do you remain competitive and adaptable to change?
 Sally Wilson founded Evolution Farm Vets in 2007 and understands the importance of finding your niche and thriving in a smaller, start-up LA practice.
 Jonathan Statham is a cattle vet and partner in Bishopton Veterinary Group, one of the UK’s longest-established and largest practices.
 In this session, they will explore innovation and diversification within two very different models, detailing core elements of strategy development and the art of remaining adaptable for the benefit of client, team and business.

 Jonathan Statham, Bishopton Vets

-With growing concern around work-life balance, how do LA managers ensure calls are allocated to maintain a quality service to farmers and fairness to your vets?
-What should you consider to ensure the emergency calls are dealt with efficiently and sensibly?
-Is it possible to provide an OOH service and comply with working hours regulations?
-In this session, Jonathan Statham, a cattle vet and partner in Bishopton Veterinary Group, advises on the practicalities of running a 24-7 LA rota to provide a first-rate service for the farmer, without compromising fairness and support within a team of vets of varying career stage.
+With growing concern around work-life balance, how do farm animal practices ensure calls are managed to maintain a great service for farmers and fairness to vets in the team?
+What should be considered to make sure that both emergency calls and pre-arranged calls are dealt with efficiently and sensibly?
+How possible is it to balance an OOH service, comply with working hours regulations and support vets in practice?
+In this session, Jonathan Statham, a cattle vet and partner in Bishopton Veterinary Group, discusses the challenges of providing a 24-7 LA rota to provide a first rate service for the farmer, maintaining communication within the wider team and supporting younger vets through the transition to independent working.

 Building Rapport and Managing Conflict among an Ambulatory Team